Transportation in New York City: Environmental and social issues

-Commuting/modal split
+Commuting

-Of all people who commute to work in New York City, 39% use the subway, 23% drive alone, 11% take the bus, 9% walk to work, 7% travel by commuter rail, 4% carpool, 1.6% use a taxi, 1.1% ride their bicycle to work, and 0.4% travel by ferry.
+Of all people who commuted to work in New York City in 2021, 32% use the subway, 30% drive alone, 12% take the bus, 10% walk to work, 4% travel by commuter rail, 5.6% carpool, 3.1% use a taxi, 1.7% ride their bicycle to work, and 0.4% travel by ferry.
 54% of households in New York City do not own a car, and rely on public transportation.

-While the so-called car culture dominates in most American cities, mass transit has a defining influence on New York life.
+While the car culture is predominant in most American cities, mass transit is comparatively more heavily used in New York City.
 The subway is a popular location for politicians to meet voters during elections and is also a major venue for musicians.
-Each week, more than 100 musicians and ensembles – ranging in genre from classical to Cajun, bluegrass, African, South American and jazz – give over 150 performances sanctioned by New York City Transit, under the Music Under New York program, at a few dozen locations throughout the subway system.
+Each week, more than 100 musicians and ensembles ranging from classical to Cajun, bluegrass, African, South American and jazz genres, give over 150 New York City Transit sanctioned performances under the Music Under New York program, a few dozen of which are located throughout the subway system.

 3.7 million people were employed in New York City; Manhattan is the main employment center with 56% of all jobs.
 Of those working in Manhattan, 30% commute from within Manhattan, while 17% come from Queens, 16% from Brooklyn, 8% from the Bronx, and 2.5% from Staten Island.
 Another 4.5% commute to Manhattan from Nassau County and 2% from Suffolk County on Long Island, while 4% commute from Westchester County.
 5% commute from Bergen and Hudson counties in New Jersey.
 Some commuters come from Fairfield County in Connecticut.
 Some New Yorkers reverse commute to the suburbs: 3% travel to Nassau County, 1.5% to Westchester County, 0.7% to Hudson County, 0.6% to Bergen County, 0.5% to Suffolk County, and smaller percentages to other places in the metropolitan area.

 On average, New Yorkers spend 1 hour and 27 minutes per weekday commuting with public transit.
 Of these, 31% ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 15 minutes, but 23% of riders wait for an average of over 20 minutes.
 The average distance people usually ride in a single trip with public transit is 9.5 km.